 Samara Private Game Reserve is set among the vast plains of Camdeboo...

-Outside the Karoo Lodge is a wide veranda which wraps around the building.
-There are numerous seating areas out here with large comfy sofas and armchairs, where you can relax and enjoy afternoon tea and homemade cakes while taking in the surrounding landscape and mountain views.
+The main facilities at Samara Karoo include a very warm, cosy living room, a bar area and a large dining room, each with a fireplace, plus a very small TV area, an outside boma and a curio shop.
+Outside is a wide veranda, which wraps around the building.
+There are numerous seating areas out with large comfy sofas and armchairs, where you can relax and enjoy the surrounding landscape and mountain views.

-Ideal length of stay: 3 - 4 nights is ideal in order to explore this vast area.
+Ideal length of stay: Typically 3-4 nights is ideal to explore this vast area.

-Directions: Samara is a 3-hour drive from Port Elizabeth.
-It is 50-minutes from Graaff-Reinet, the nearest main town.
+Directions: Samara is 50-minutes from Graaff-Reinet, (the nearest main town) and a 3-hour drive from Port Elizabeth.

 Food & drink